 These delicious roasted sweet potato slices cook with the brown sugar on top so they get that caramelized yum factor.

-I love sweet potatoes.
-They double as a starch and vegetable since they pack so much nutrition, which means I can serve it with almost any protein for an easy and healthy complete meal.
-I roast them whole a lot of the time, but sometimes I don't have an hour for them to cook.
-Enter these roasted sweet potato slices!
+Sweet potatoes just might be the perfect side dish, and there are so many ways to make them from sweet potato casserole to sweet potato fries.
+A huge perk is that they serve double duty as a starch and vegetable since they pack so much nutrition, which means we can serve it with almost any protein from pork tenderloin to roast chicken for an easy and healthy complete meal.
+It's great to roast the whole sweet potato and I do that a lot of the time, but sometimes I don't have an hour for them to cook.
+Enter these roasted sweet potato slices- the next time you buy sweet potatoes I hope you try these- they're sure to become one of your favorite ways to have them!

 This post contains affiliate links, which means I receive a small commission, at no additional cost to you, if you make a purchase using this link.